PublicHealthDataGeek/UoL_quarto_thesis/README.md

 [![Contributors](https://contrib.rocks/image?repo=nmfs-opensci/quarto-thesis)](https://github.com/nmfs-opensci/quarto-thesis/graphs/contributors)

 This template is based on the [Masters/Doctoral Thesis, LaTeX Template, Version 2.5 (27 Aug 2017)](https://www.latextemplates.com/template/masters-doctoral-thesis).
 Other Quarto thesis examples:

-## Problems

-* All the stuff in Frontmatter is mandatory LaTeX since it is being injected into the tex document after the qmd is processed.
-Probably need to learn how to write a lua filter to render the Frontmatter qmd to LaTeX via Pandoc.

-* I doubt that passing in `classoptions` in your `_quarto.yml` will work.
-The [elsevier lua filter](https://github.com/quarto-journals/elsevier/blob/main/_extensions/elsevier/elsevier.lua) suggests that the classoptions need to be added on.

-* Why does `index-blx.bib` keep appearing?

 ## Warning.
 Chapter 1 has R code